padraigUCSD/cse110-w21-group31/README.md

 (3) Important: we have deploy previews!
 Use them to view how your PR would affect the web app.

+### (4) DO NOT PR rc-X BRANCHES OR THE live BRANCH INTO MASTER
+This is because these are respectively the release candiates (used for UAT and manual QA) and the live production environment. master is meant to represent the most recent stable build, rather than the live env.

 ## Product Roadmap (Hi-Fi):
 - (1) Sprint 1 Views: https://drive.google.com/file/d/1pPchyB_blHhsJGV7e7nFmUehoGx1Opqe/view?usp=sharing
 - (2) Sprint 2 Views: https://drive.google.com/file/d/1V58yWFfEhap5ClkY2sqZ5Ssu0G0QbTkW/view?usp=sharing